IDFC First Bank: Capital First merger

-IDFC Limited merger
+Privatization and merger

 In July 2023, the board of the bank approved the merger with IDFC Limited.
-After receiving clearance from the Competition Commission of India and the Reserve Bank of India, the merger proposal was approved by the National Company Law Tribunal in May 2024.
+After receiving clearance from the Competition Commission of India and the RBI, the merger proposal was approved by the National Company Law Tribunal in May 2024.
 The proposal, endorsed by the bank's shareholders and NCD holders, involved two steps–IDFC FHCL merging with IDFC Limited, followed by IDFC Limited merging into IDFC First Bank.

 On 1 October 2024, IDFC Limited merged with the bank.
 As a result of the merger, 155 equity shares of the bank were allotted for every 100 equity shares of IDFC Limited held by each shareholder in the latter.

 Shareholding

-On 22 February 2023, IDFC Limited announced that it would invest ₹2,200 crore in the bank, increasing its stake in the bank up to 40% from 36.38%.
-Also, on 22 February 2023, the bank issued 12,03,745 equity shares to its employees under the company ESOP plan.
+On 22 February 2023, IDFC Limited announced that it would increase its stake in the bank from 36.38% to 40%.
+On 22 February 2023, the bank issued 12,03,745 equity shares to its employees under the company ESOP plan.

-On 12 September 2023, US-based GQG Partners acquired an additional 5.1 crore shares, equivalent to a 0.76% stake, from V. Vaidyanathan in a block deal conducted on the stock exchange.
-As a result, GQG Partners' ownership in the bank rose to 3.36%.
+On 12 September 2023, US-based GQG Partners acquired a 0.76% stake from V. Vaidyanathan, increasing its ownership in the bank to 3.36%.

-In July 2024, Life Insurance Corporation raised its stake in the bank to 2.68% by purchasing shares of the lender at Rs 80.63 each, with a total acquisition cost of ₹1500 crore.
+In July 2024, Life Insurance Corporation raised its stake in the bank to 2.68%.

 In May 2025, Warburg Pincus initiated the acquisition of a 10% stake by seeking approval from the Competition Commission of India.
 However, the institutional shareholders rejected the proposal to grant the group a board seat.